dshukertjr/bloc/docs/jp/flutterlogintutorial.md

 }
 ```

-?> **Note**: Just from reading the class definition, we already know this bloc is going to be converting `AuthenticationEvents` into `AuthenticationStates`.
+?> **メモ**: Just from reading the class definition, we already know this bloc is going to be converting `AuthenticationEvents` into `AuthenticationStates`.

 ?> **Note**: Our `AuthenticationBloc` has a dependency on the `UserRepository`.